WORK COMP FAQ – Law Offices of Cleveland & Metz

 Top

 How much experience does your law firm have?
-Our office has handled thousands of workers’ compensation claims.
-We have over 45 years of combined litigation experience in the field of workers compensation law.
-We are members of the California Applicants Attorneys Association and the Consumers Attorneys Association of Los Angeles.
-Our firm for the last eight years has engaged in nonprofit advocacy of injured worker rights in the California state legislature.
-Charles Cleveland as a Certified Specialist in Worker’s Compensation law with the California State Bar.
+We’ve handled thousands of workers’ compensation claims and bring over 52 years of combined litigation experience in this area.
+We’re members of the California Applicants’ Attorneys Association and the Consumers Attorneys Association of Los Angeles.
+One of our attorneys, Charles Cleveland has been a Certified Specialist in Workers’ Compensation Law with the California State Bar for over 10 years.

 Top